-Examples of others’ work that has informed this project includes:
+Examples of others’ work that have informed this project include:

 - The Center for Sustainable Infrastructure’s 2017 high-level report “A Northwest Vision for 2040 Water Infrastructure” outlines innovative financial and policy approaches for water utilities and their communities to create resilient next generation water infrastructure.
 The report’s focus is on how water utilities and our governments finance water supply, wastewater treatment, stormwater, and flood prevention infrastructure.
 They interviewed utility managers, technical experts, engineering consultants, design innovators, non-profit leaders, tribal officials, and equity advocates.
 Consistent with our early research findings, the report emphasizes that with the rapidly changing world of water treatment, distribution systems and technology, we must focus on regulating performance rather than the process.

 - The San Francisco Public Utilities Commission (SFPUC) partnered with the U.S. Water Alliance in 2016 to convene the National Blue Ribbon Commission for Onsite Non-Potable Water Systems.
 The National Blue Ribbon Commission is comprised of public health agencies and water utilities from nine states and the District of Columbia.
 Their mission is to advance best management practices that jurisdictions can use to support on-site non-potable water systems for building.
 The Commission has published their work in the recent publication entitled “Risk Based Framework for the Development of Public Health Guidance for Decentralized Non-potable Water System”.

 Defining Next Generation Water

 Many terms can be used to describe the approach to and the goals of sustainably managing water and human waste at an appropriate scale within the built environment.